Were you a bit of a daredevil as a child?

 Of course safety rules are still important, the rules that prevent them from getting badly hurt like wearing a helmet, rules of the road etc.

-You can get the conversation started about safety rules with the book Reckless Raccoon, available in the Quite a Character Bookstore.
+You can get the conversation started about safety rules with the book Reckless Raccoon, available from Amazon or the Quite a Character Bookstore.

 Offer space to play without all the rules